sednalab/IoTECS/README.md

 1. Open all the five projects in IoTECS.zip in Eclipse.
 2. Go to iotecs->src->iotecs->IoTECS.xtext, run as generate Xtext artifacts.
 3. Go to iotecs->src->iotecs->GenerateIoTECS.mwe2, run as MWE2 workflow.
-5. Run the DLS project (iotecs) as Eclipse Applications and launch runtime Eclipse.
+5. Run the DLS project (iotecs) as Eclipse Applications and choose launch runtime Eclipse.
 6. Create linux-based (Ubuntu 20.04) virtual machines for each platform whose type is "VM".
-7. Install python and tshark on the local machine and all remote platforms.
+7. Install python, jdk and tshark on the local machine and all remote platforms.
 8. Create a java project on the runtime Eclipse Platform and new a file with a suffix of "iot" (e.g., test.iot).
 Choose "yes" when a window called "Congifure Xtext" popped out asking "Do you want to convert 'test' to an Xtext project?".
 Input the specific instance of conceptual model for IoTECS according to the grammar.
-Or use the demonstration IoTECS project provided in Demonstration.
+Or use the demonstration IoTECS project provided in Demonstration and modify it according to the instance of the conceptual model.
 9. Save the file in step 8 and the code and scripts are generated in a directory called "src-gen" of the project in step 8 (e.g., test->src-gen).
+10. install openssh and make sure localhost, Platforms, SimulationNodes can communicate with each other using ssh and scp.
 10. Go to the generated directory of the IoTECS project (src-gen/) and run main.sh.